SmartassSkeleton/nestjs-realworld-example-app/README.md

     DATABASE_URL="mysql://USER:PASSWORD@HOST:PORT/DATABASE"

-To create all tables in the new database make the database migration from the prisma schema defined in prisma/schema.prisma
+To create all tables in the new database and seed them, run the database migration from the prisma schema defined in prisma/schema.prisma

-    npx prisma migrate save --experimental
-    npx prisma migrate up --experimental
+    npx prisma migrate dev reset

 Now generate the prisma client from the migrated database with the following command